 I previously said that if I reach the 5-year mark and I haven’t had more than a ~20% success rate with clients maintaining their weight-loss, that will be a sad realisation.
 I won’t have access to that data, but based on the trends, I’m confident that won’t be the case.

 I’m not sure if I will ever write another blog on this topic though.
-Partly because blogging sucks and is time consuming, but partly because I’m now mostly seeing athletes and have different interests in what I want to achieve as a dietitian.
+Partly because blogging is time-consuming (and gets less reach than my Instagram), but partly because I’m now mostly seeing athletes and have different interests in what I want to achieve as a dietitian.

 Aidan is a Brisbane based dietitian who has been exposed to the most recent and up-to-date evidence based approaches to dietetic intervention.
 Dating back to well before starting uni he has been fascinated by all things nutrition, particularly the effects of different dietary approaches on body composition and sports performance.
 Due to this passion, he has built up an extensive knowledge base in multiple areas of nutrition and is able to help clients with a variety of conditions.
 One of Aidan’s main strengths is his ability to adapt plans based on the clients desires.
 By having such a thorough understanding of optimal nutrition for different situations he is able to develop detailed meal plans for clients, or provide flexible guidance that can contribute to improving the clients overall quality of life.
 He offers services both in-person and online.